abhijit-s/obsidian-vault-abhi.foxtel.io/Work/History v2/Design/Data Model - V2.md

-Resume points & history summary will be stored fundamentally at the asset level.
-The primary set of attributes will be:
+Resume points & history summary will be stored for each profile,
+- Fundamentally at the **ASSET** level.
+- As disparate sets of assets in `IN_PROGRESS` and `COMPLETED` states

+The primary set of attributes for an asset resume point will be:

 ```json
 {